zVipexx/dawn-client/README.md

 # Is it safe?

 Dawn Client is 100% completely safe to use.
-Releases are built directly with the source code using Github Workflows (Thanks Error!).
 If you face any issues, join our [discord](https://discord.gg/VsMEQ3HWs2) to report bugs.

 ## Credits